• Skip to primary navigation

 NOTES

-Be sure to check the Expert Tips and FAQs above with important tips and questions that can help make a delicious recipe.
+Be sure to check the Expert Tips and FAQs above for important tips and questions that can help make a delicious recipe.

-• Make a well in the center of dry ingredients because that is how my Nana taught me.
+Note 1: Make a well in the center of the dry ingredients because that is how my Granny taught me.
+So that is how I always make mine.

 Storage: Bread can be wrapped in plastic wrap.
 It never lasts beyond 2 days in my home.
 Also, bread can be made ahead and frozen.
 Wrap tightly in plastic wrap and store in a freezer bag.
 Defrost in the refrigerator.